Child Abuse; Father-Child Relations; Fathers; Parent-Child Relations; Parents; Domestic Violence; Substance-Related Disorders; Reproductive Behavior

 Child Development, Policies, Programs; Child Mental Health

-As a clinical child and school psychologist, Dr. McMahon is broadly interested in ways the principles of developmental psychopathology can be used to explore the impact of substance abuse on family process and the psychosocial development of children.
-He is particularly interested in (a) the impact of substance abuse on fathering, (b) parenting as a treatment issue for substance-abusing men and women, and (c) the development of parent intervention for men and women enrolled in substance abuse treatment.
+As a clinical child and school psychologist, Dr. McMahon is broadly interested in ways the principles of developmental psychopathology can be used to explore the impact of drug addiction on family process and the psychosocial development of parents and children.
+He is particularly interested in (a) parenting as a treatment issue for men and women affected by alcohol or drug addiction and (b) the development of parent intervention for men and women receiving treatment for alcohol or drug addiction.

 - McMahon, T. J. (2013).
 Substance-abusing fathers: A developmental perspective.
 In N. E. Suchman, M. Pajulo, & L. C. Mayes (Eds.), Parenting and substance addiction: Developmental approaches to intervention (pp. 156-182).
 New York: Oxford University Press.

 - McMahon, T. J. (2013).
 Fathers Too!
 Building parent intervention for substance-abusing men.
 In N. E. Suchman, M. Pajulo, & L. C. Mayes (Eds.), Parenting and substance addiction: Developmental approaches to intervention (pp. 447-468).
 New York: Oxford University Press.

 - Moore, B. C., Easton, C. J., & McMahon, T. J. (2011).
 Drug abuse and intimate partner violence: A comparative study of opioid-dependent fathers.
 American Journal of Orthopsychiatry, 81, 218-227.

 - McMahon, T. J., Winkel, J. D., & Rounsaville, B. J. (2008).
 Drug-abuse and responsible fathering: A comparative study of men enrolled in methadone maintenance treatment.
 Addiction, 103, 269-283.